aasirah93/chitter-challenge/README.md

 In this unit, you integrated a database into Bookmark Manager using the `PG` gem and `SQL` queries.
 You can continue to use this approach when building Chitter Challenge.

+Instructions for setting up the database:

+Connect to psql
+Create the database using the psql command CREATE DATABASE chitter;
+Connect to the database using the pqsl command \c chitter;
+Run the query we have saved in the file 01_create_peeps_table.sql

 If you'd like more technical challenge now, try using an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) as the database interface.

 Some useful resources: